PSESS2020/Vimsu_prototype/README.md

 7. Go to the `lectures` collection.
 8. Look for the lecture you just uploaded and set `isAccepted` from `false` to `true`.

-After a server restart, the lecture should appear in VIMSU and will start at the just selected starting time.
+After restarting the server, the lecture should be displayed on the schedule in VIMSU as long as it hasn't expired.
+It will start at the time you just selected.